What Is a Global Data Fellow?

 Eunice Adhiambo Pande

-Programs and Research Specialist | Human Rights Advocate
+Programs and Research Coordinator, Midrift Hurinet | Human Rights Advocate

 Eunice Adhiambo Pande is a Programs and Research Coordinator at MIDRIFT HURINET.
 She specializes in research on violence against children, gender-based violence, and youth involvement in peace and security.
 Her work integrates data-driven interventions, policy analysis, and advocacy, and spans multi-sectoral collaboration and coordination at both national and global levels.
 She works closely with stakeholders to strengthen child protection systems both online and offline with the goal of enhancing the wellbeing of children.